Architectural Pavilions: Experiments and Artifacts

 SITU is an unconventional architecture practice using design, research, and fabrication for creative and social impact.
 Client-specific, adaptive, and driven by a diversity of deep knowledge, SITU is untethered from any stylistic or formal agenda.
 The practice is composed of three divisions—Studio, Research, and Fabrication—that work collaboratively while providing individual capabilities and services.
 A diverse team of specialists, all dedicated to exploring and crafting spaces at multiple scales, work across a dedicated creative studio and full-featured fabrication workshop.
 Clients and collaborators come from an equally varied collection of sectors including museums, art centers and academic institutions; civic, social and professional organizations; developers, high-end commercial companies and residences.
 SITU was founded in 2005, in Brooklyn, NY, and is currently based in the Brooklyn Navy Yard.

-Warren Techentin Architecture is an award winning, multi-disciplinary office, which believes that architecture and urbanism must embrace design strategies that fulfill the needs of their clients while also considering the larger design context, community and environment.
+Warren Techentin Architecture is an award winning, multi-disciplinary office, which believes that architecture and urbanism must embrace design strategies that fulfill the needs of their clients while also considering the larger design context and environment.
 Their work explores the unseen conditions of a site and seeks to uncover and leverage its latent possibilities to create buildings and environments that aspire to be site-specific, atmospheric, unique, and surprising.